HBClab/NiBetaSeries/docs/betaseries.rst

 Introduction
 ------------
-Betaseries track the event-to-event modelled hemodynamic fluctuations that occur within task functional magnetic resonance imaging (task fMRI).
+Betaseries correlations track the event-to-event modelled hemodynamic fluctuations that occur within task functional magnetic resonance imaging (task fMRI).
-Betaseries fills an important analytical gap between measuring hemodynamic fluctuations in resting state fMRI and measuring regional activations via cognitive subtraction in task fMRI.
+Betaseries fills an important analytical gap between measuring correlations in hemodynamic fluctuations in resting state fMRI and measuring regional activations via cognitive subtraction in task fMRI.

 Conceptual Background
 ---------------------
-Jesse Rissman [Rissman2004]_ was the first to publish on betaseries correlations describing their usage in a working memory task.
+Jesse Rissman [Rissman2004]_ was the first to publish on betaseries correlation, describing its usage in a working memory task.
 In this task, participants saw a cue, a delay, and a probe, all occurring within a short time period.
 A cue was presented for one second, a delay occurred for seven seconds, and a probe was presented for one second.
-Given the Blood Oxygen-Level Dependent (BOLD) response takes approximately six seconds to reach its peak, and generally takes over 20 seconds to return to baseline, we can begin to see a problem.
+Given the Blood Oxygen-Level Dependent (BOLD) response takes approximately six seconds to reach its peak, and generally takes over 20 seconds to return to baseline, we can begin to see a problem if we tried to use traditional analyses with this task.
-The events within the events occur too close to each other to discern what brain responses are related to encoding the cue, the delay, or the probe.
+The events (cue, delay, probe) within the events occur too close to each other to discern what brain responses are related to encoding the cue, the delay, or the probe.
-To discern how the activated brain regions form networks, Rissman created betaseries correlations.
+To discern how the activated brain regions form networks during cognitive functions, Rissman created betaseries correlations.
 Instead of having a single regressor to describe all the cue events, a single regressor for all the delay events, and a single regressor for all the